 I look forward to working with YOU (and maybe your team?).
-I can’t promise increased job performance, as that isn’t specific in the research, but for those that make Mindfulness a practice, I can promise more focused attention, lower stress, and increased happiness.
+I can’t promise increased job performance, although, the research is getting there!
+But, for those that make Mindfulness a practice, I can promise more focused attention, lower stress, and increased happiness.
 One might guess those changes can definitely lead to increased life performance!

 Now the Official Bio: (info about education and past work)

 I've practiced meditation as a part of my yoga practice for 15 years.
 Over the years, I've attended many 3-4 day yoga retreats.
 In the fall of 2011, my meditation became a regular practice, separate from the yoga and moved from a regular 3-5 day per week practice to a 5-7 day per week practice.
 That same fall, I was introduced to Mindfulness through Jon Kabat-Zinn meditation books and cd’s.
 I felt that this form of meditation supported me in my everyday life more than the other forms of meditation and moved forward in learning more about it.
 I now maintain a daily Mindfulness meditation practice and attend at least one week-long, or longer, silent retreat every year.